Simple Battery Criminal Defense Attorney to Fight your South Florida Charge

 While these situations may feel hopeless, many others have been where you are, and Adam and his team has helped them come out the other side successfully.

 Give our office a call if you’re facing simple battery charges.
 We’ll listen to your story, discuss the best action plan for you and see what resources may help you.
 One mistake shouldn’t have the power to ruin your life - and we’ll fight to make sure it doesn’t.

 Consent or Mutual Combat: In Florida, consenting to be touched is an understood consequence of engaging in a physical altercation.
 When the defendant is not the aggressor and both parties are at fault, “mutual combat” can be used as a recognized battery defense.

 Alibi: An alibi is a claim or piece of evidence that shows the defendant was not present at the scene where the alleged crime had taken place.
 This defense can be used as evidence that the crime did not occur, or was committed by someone other than the alleged suspect.

 Self-Defense: An affirmative defense used to mitigate or avoid legal consequences of an otherwise unlawful use of force.
 A self-defense claim recognizes the commission of a violent act, but excuses the act on the grounds that it was reasonably necessary to prevent imminent death or great bodily harm to themselves.
 When a person is legally present and fearful of their life, Florida’s “Stand Your Ground” law provides legal immunity to those who use deadly force to defend themselves.

-Free Simple Battery Criminal Defense Strategy Session
+Free Simple Battery Criminal Defense Strategy Session in South Florida